gfxdisp/dark-stereo/README.md

 # dark-stereo
 The code and data related to the paper *Dark Stereo: Improving Depth Perception Under Low Luminance*

+More details can be found on the project page: https://dark-stereo.mpi-inf.mpg.de/

 # Unity Implementation of the Stereo Constancy Model
 Unity implementation can be found in directory *stereo_constancy_model/unity_implementation*.